matt77hias/Blog/_posts/2018-01-28-the-universal-pointer.md

 }
 ```
 Note that we directly access our `m_getter` member variable inside the capture of the lambdas.
 This explains the public access modifier.

+## References

+The `ProxyPtr` was designed for and initially used in [MAGE](https://github.com/matt77hias/MAGE/blob/master/MAGE/Utilities/src/memory/memory.hpp#L353).